Skip to main content

 In social and market research, cognitive testing refers to a form of qualitative data collection in which participants are asked by an interviewer to examine a set of materials and explain their understanding of them.
 In questionnaire development, cognitive testing interviews are used to evaluate how participants approach a questionnaire so that any issues regarding participant comprehension may be highlighted.

 Following the completion of the first questionnaire draft, a series of cognitive testing interviews are arranged to test a sub-set of questions from the questionnaire, specifically those new or modified for that wave.
-Around 20 interviews are conducted with members of the public, including some conducted in the Welsh language.
+Cognitive interviews are conducted with members of the public, including some conducted in the Welsh language.
 During recruitment participants are screened on age, gender, ethnicity, geographical region, employment status, income and, depending on the focus of the topics, whether or not they have a food allergy, intolerance or Coeliac disease.
 This ensures people with relevant food behaviours and habits are spoken to, which is important for assessing the questions.

 Key aims of the cognitive testing are: